james-jw/xq-promise/README.md

 ##### fail
 Called if the action fails.
 A failure occurs if any deferred work or callback function throws an exception.

-If the callback returns a value, or the empty sequence, the failure disappear as though no error occurred, with the replaced value returned from the failure callback being used in the result.
+If the callback returns a value, or the empty sequence.
+The the failure will disappear as though no error occurred, with the replaced value returned from the failure callback being used in the result.
 This is similar to how ``then`` works.

 If the failure cannot be mitigated, as just stated, throwing an exception within the callback using ``fn:error`` will cause the enitre fork and query to cease.